 Equitable does not mean 50/50, though in many cases the division is close to equal.
 A longer marriage, greater disparity in earning capacity, and primary parental responsibilities may result in a division that favors one party over the other.

-Spousal Maintenance Formula (DRL §236(B)(5-a))
+Spousal Maintenance Formula (DRL §236(B)(6))

 The basic formula for calculating maintenance is:

-- Payor earning more: 30% of the payor's income above the income cap, minus 20% of the payee's income above the cap
+- If not: 30% of the payor’s income minus 20% of the payee’s income.

 However, spouses can agree to deviate from the statutory formula by entering into a prenuptial or postnuptial agreement or by mutual settlement.
 Courts have discretion to deviate from the formula based on specific statutory factors, including the standard of living established during the marriage, the present and future earning capacity of each party, and the age and health of the parties.